-• STD payments are based on base salary plus monthly performance bonus and commission earnings, if applicable, at the time you became disabled.

-A team member in receipt of STD payments will receive payments that are equal to or greater than the maximum payment they would receive under the Employment Insurance program if they were in receipt of EI benefits for the same period of time (for 2020 this means they would receive at least \$573/week or \$114.60/day)
+- For regular full time team members, STD payments are based on base pay and regular sales compensation payments as determined by the Sales Compensation team.
+For regular part-time team members, STD payments are based on base pay and regular sales compensation payments as determined by the Sales Compensation team and pro-rated based on hours worked. - A team member in receipt of STD payments will receive payments that are equal to or greater than the maximum payment they would receive under the Employment Insurance program if they were in receipt of EI benefits for the same period of time (for 2020, this means they would receive at least \$573/week or \$114.60/day).
+For regular part-time team members, this amount will be further prorated based on hours worked.